K6SM/Emacs-QSO-Logger/README.md

 Further processing of the logs can be done within Emacs or by importing the ADIF file into another logging program.

 ## Features
-- Simple text-only interface for real-time ham radio QSO logging or even to rapidly convert paper log entries to an ADIF.
+- Simple, customizable text interface for real-time ham radio QSO logging or even to rapidly convert paper log entries to an ADIF
 - Runs entirely in a Linux terminal environment, allowing for its use in ultra-light, low-power HW/SW configurations (e.g. terminal-only mode on a Raspberry Pi Zero 2W)
+- No mouse required (using tab or shift-tab to change fields or hover over buttons)
-- Data from a customizable form is appended to an ADIF log file
+- Log entries are appended to a user-specified ADIF log file
 - Any field in the ADIF 3.1.4 specification can be selected to appear on the form, in whatever order is desired
 - Each field has an option to preserve the most recent information after a QSO submission
    - Example: For situations where frequency and mode unchanged between QSOs
    - Also useful for repeating sent information reports in contests
+- Automatically populates BAND based on FREQ for commonly used bands, if otherwise left blank or not shown on the form
 - Option to lookup callsign information and show the information (text) in another buffer (requires an internet connection)
 - Option to check the log for duplicates before recording the QSO
 - Option to clear the form without saving the information (e.g. for incomplete QSOs)